oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/deployment/APIGateway/apigateway-lab.md

 ---

-A common approach in the Cloud Native Application Development is to expose backend APIs to outside world through a sort of gateway that can control and restrict the access to the APIs.
-Such component is called *API Gateway* and Oracle Cloud Infrastructure does come with a gateway solution to address this need.
+A common approach in the Cloud Native Application Development is to expose backend APIs to outside world through a sort of gateway that can control and restrict the access to the APIs with much greater flexibility than that provided in the load balancer and ingress controller.
+Such component is called *API Gateway* and Oracle Cloud Infrastructure has an API gateway solution to address this need.

 <details><summary><b>Some more words about OCI API Gateway</b></summary>
 <p>

 The Oracle Cloud Infrastructure API Gateway service enables you to publish APIs with private endpoints that are accessible from within your network, and which you can expose with public IP addresses if you want them to accept internet traffic.
-The endpoints support API validation, request and response transformation, CORS, authentication and authorization, and request limiting.
+The endpoints support API validation, request and response transformation, CORS (Cross-Origin Resource Sharing), authentication and authorization, and request limiting.

 Using the API Gateway service, you create one or more API gateways to process traffic from front-end clients and route it to back-end services.
 You can use a single API gateway to link multiple back-end services (such as load balancers, compute instances, and Oracle Functions) into a single consolidated API endpoint.